+'''

+didn't shut the F up about what was going on, all it takes is a

+'''

-Additionally, he and another attorney threatened my attorney, and that was witnessed.
-These are officers of the Court that provided sworn affidavits into the record of this case that stated that I was threatened to back off, be quiet, leave this stuff alone, or they would cause unwarranted and knowingly unwarranted problems with my revocation proceedings.
-There's affidavits that state from witnesses that show that they witnessed Mr. Robert Willison make statements that if I didn't shut the F up about what was going on, all it takes is a 1 couple of people to say the same line and my butt goes back to 2 3 jail.
-4 It's very interesting that they brought it here in this court as opposed to calling the local police or the FBI 5 because had they done that, they wouldn't have had you involved 6 7 with this, they wouldn't have had the opportunity to avoid a jury trial or my other constitutional rights.
-They very 8 9 specifically, and as is stated by some of their own friends, which I would have liked to bring in to have testify today as 10 11 well, they knew what they were doing.
-They knew I was 12 innocent, they even signed affidavits, sworn statements.
-Other 13 people have witnessed it.
-They all said I did nothing wrong.
-14 They've twisted around and they've presented false statements and they know that because they're involved with all 15 these organized crimes -- I mean, obviously online gambling is 16 17 huge, that's Michael Garone, he was convicted in Baltimore.
-18 Robbie Willison, involved in numerous, numerous, numerous 19 questionable activities and most recently with a \$53 million 20 Ponzi in California and with an alleged billion dollar-plus 21 financial fraud scam on the New York Stock Exchange that has since been shut down.
-22 23 THE COURT: Thank you.
-24 THE DEFENDANT: And these are the people that he's 54 25 siding with.
+- 2 couple of people to say the same line and my butt goes back to - 3 jail. - 4 It's very interesting that they brought it here in - 5 this court as opposed to calling the local police or the FBI - 6 because had they done that, they wouldn't have had you involved - 7 with this, they wouldn't have had the opportunity to avoid a - 8 jury trial or my other constitutional rights.
+They very - 9 specifically, and as is stated by some of their own friends, - which I would have liked to bring in to have testify today as - 11 well, they knew what they were doing.
+They knew I was - innocent, they even signed affidavits, sworn statements.
+Other - people have witnessed it.
+They all said I did nothing wrong. - 14 They've twisted around and they've presented false - statements and they know that because they're involved with all - 16 these organized crimes -- I mean, obviously online gambling is - 17 huge, that's Michael Garone, he was convicted in Baltimore. - Robbie Willison, involved in numerous, numerous, numerous - 19 questionable activities and most recently with a \$53 million - 20 Ponzi in California and with an alleged billion dollar-plus - 21 financial fraud scam on the New York Stock Exchange that has - 22 since been shut down. - 23 THE COURT: Thank you. - 24 THE DEFENDANT: And these are the people that he's - 25 siding with.